How To Build and Improve Your Credit Score As A Young Person

 Third, credit history.

-Length of credit history is based on the number of months or years each of your accounts has been open, and also how long it’s been since you used specific accounts.
-A longer credit history can increase your credit scores.
+Length of credit history translates to the number of months or years each of your accounts has been open.
+It also takes into account how long it’s been since you used specific accounts.
+A longer credit history can increase your credit score.